 A variety of graduate fellowships are available to Michigan State University students.
 Stipends and sources of support vary widely.
 In addition to applying for fellowships offered by the university and through the university by outside agencies, students are encouraged to apply for any outside sources of funds for which they may be eligible.
-Students are encouraged to consult such publications as the following, which are found in most libraries:
+Students are encouraged to consult such publications.
+You can find a summary by visiting: